eddyerburgh/notes/docs/computer-networking/modulation-and-multiplexing.md

 A **guard band** keeps the channels separated {% cite computer-networks -l 133 %}.

+### OFDM

 Digital data can be divided without using guard bands.
 In **OFDM (Orthogonal Frequency Division Multiplexing)** the channel bandwidth is divided into subcarriers, which independently send data.

 Signals from each carrier extend into adjacent channels.
 However, "the frequency response of each subcarrier is designed so that 0 is at the center of the adjacent subcarriers".
 So subcarriers can be sampled from their center frequencies, without any interference from their neighbors {% cite computer-networks -l 133-4 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/networking/modulation-and-multiplexing/ofdm.svg" alt="">